Sleavely/dynamo-plus/README.md

 ## Promises by default

-The DynamoPlus client will automatically append `.promise()` for you, making all methods awaitable by default.
+The DynamoPlus client will automatically append `.promise()` for you, making all methods `await`able by default.

 When the client is instantiated, the original methods are prefixed and accessible through e.g. ``original_${method}``

+## HTTP keep-alive by default

+Setting up TCP connections is slow and costly, especially when you need to perform multiple operations in a row.
+Enabling HTTP keep-alive can reduce latency by [up to 70%](https://theburningmonk.com/2019/02/lambda-optimization-tip-enable-http-keep-alive/), but the v2 SDK doesn't enable it by default.
+DynamoPlus takes care of the boilerplate for you.

 ## Retries and backoff